 - Distributed denial of service (DDoS) attacks: These overwhelm a website with excessive traffic from several different locations and users.
 This is generally just a distraction tactic: While IT professionals are busy straightening out site traffic jams, hackers enter a company’s system and install malware or other dangerous software.

 - Corporate Account Takeover (CATO): This is a form of business entity theft wherein cyber criminals, pretending to be a particular business, acquire unauthorized wire and ACH transactions which are then deposited in bank accounts controlled by hackers.

 - Automated Teller Machine (ATM) Cash Out: These are coordinated, simultaneous withdrawals of large cash amounts from multiple ATMs in several different locations.
 These withdrawals are often accomplished with stolen ATM or debit cards.

 Related: Insurance cyberattacks, data breaches and your agency, part 1 and Cyber protection: How to guard your insurance agency against attacks and data breaches, part 2

-Strategies to enhance your cyber security and data protection
+Employee access and training to enhance your cybersecurity and data protection

-Verizon says 92.4 percent of malware is delivered via email, in the form of
+All employees should know, for instance, that, according to Verizon, 92.4 percent of malware is delivered via email in the form of:

 - A bill or invoice